khwiri/jwt-debugger/README.md

 jwt-debugger --oidc-provider-url https://demo.identityserver.io/.well-known/openid-configuration/jwks TOKEN
 ```

-Additionally, tokens can be decoded into json so that they can be piped to other commands.
+Additionally, tokens can be decoded as JSON so that they can be piped to other commands.
 Here's
 an example using [jq](https://stedolan.github.io/jq/) to extract the `name` property from the `payload` found in [toolbox/example_payload.json](./toolbox/example_payload.json).

 ```
-pipenv run jwt-debugger --format json TOKEN | jq ".payload.name"
+jwt-debugger --format json TOKEN | jq ".payload.name"
 ```

 ## Contributing